flavienbwk/reactjs-flask-ldap-boilerplate/README.md

 You can now enjoy the app on `https://localhost:8080`

+> :information_source: If you want to add a dependency, just stop & re-launch a `docker-compose up app`.
+You won't have to wait as for first launch.

 ## Why using LDAP authentication ?

 LDAP services are used in a lot of companies and institutions around the world to manage their user accounts and rights in a central place.